top of page

 EMDR Trained

-In my practice, I do not believe there is a one-size-fits-all approach when working with people.
-Instead, I tailor my therapeutic style to meet the diverse needs and backgrounds of my clients.
-Drawing from feminist, attachment-based, trauma-informed, and emotion-focused modalities, I integrate mindfulness, relaxation techniques, somatic practices, and acceptance and commitment therapy techniques.
+My therapeutic approach is not one-size-fits-all.
+I tailor my work to the diverse needs, identities, and lived experiences of my clients.
+Drawing from feminist, attachment-based, trauma-informed, and emotion-focused frameworks, I integrate parts work, EMDR, mindfulness, somatic practices, and acceptance and commitment therapy techniques.

-Before transitioning into private practice, I was a Parent Educator and Community Outreach Liaison for an Early Childhood Education Program and an Early Intervention Specialist in a Chicago homeless shelter.
-I am currently a Licensed Clinical Professional Counselor with a Master’s Degree in School Counseling from Governors State University with years of experience at private practice.
+Before transitioning into private practice, I served as a Parent Educator and Community Outreach Liaison for an Early Childhood Education Program, as well as an Early Intervention Specialist in a Chicago homeless shelter.
+I am a Licensed Clinical Professional Counselor with a Master’s Degree in School Counseling from Governors State University and have several years of experience in private practice.
 As a Certified Clinical Trauma Professional (CCTP), I am passionate about trauma-informed care.
-My clinical experience encompasses working with adults and teens grappling with complex childhood trauma, relational trauma, grief and loss, relationship issues, anxiety, depression, and individuals exploring gender identity and sexual orientation.
-I am especially interested in working with survivors of sexual abuse and helping those reclaim safety and sovereignty in their bodies.
+My clinical work focuses on supporting adults navigating complex childhood trauma, relational trauma, identity exploration, grief, and loss.
+I especially enjoy working with high-functioning adults who grew up in chaotic or neglectful homes and are learning to reconnect with their emotions, feel safe in their bodies, and realize they don’t have to carry everything alone.

 Locations: